Ten Nights in a Bar-Room and What I Saw There: Analysis

 In addition to its advocacy of temperance, the book is also significant because of its promotion of the Cult of Domesticity and prohibition.
 Arthur used the book to argue that women needed to steer men to the path of morality to protect the home.
 Nothing was as dangerous to morality as alcohol, so its use needed to be restricted by women.
 The book is the first work to openly call for prohibition and was a popular temperance melodrama.

 Response

-Ten Nights in a Bar-room was a financial success for Arthur and became the second most popular book of the Victorian Era, following Uncle Tom's Cabin.
+Ten Nights in a Bar-room was a financial success for Arthur and became the second most popular book of the Victorian era, following Uncle Tom's Cabin.
 The novel was easily transferred to play format, so it was frequently used to promote prohibition to large audiences.
 The play based on the novel continued to be popular even after the end of prohibition in the United States, although it was usually presented as a parody.

+Actor William W. Pratt adapted the play for the stage.
+The play was first performed by Bidwell and Marston's Company as early as July 1858 at Hampden Hall in Springfield, Massachusetts.
+It subsequently toured to Broadway where it played at Purdy's National Theatre for a week of performances in August 1858.
+While not popular in major urban centers, the play became the most well known temperance play in 19th century America, and, other than Uncle Tom's Cabin, was the most popular play in the United States during the 19th century outside of big cities.
+The play's version of the novel's story was the basis for the many film adaptations that were made.

-Its first adaptation was for the Broadway stage by William W. Pratt in 1858 as Ten Nights in a Barroom.
-Among its film adaptations was a 1910 silent film starring Frank H. Crane and Marie Eline (now lost), a 1913 adaptation by Lee Beggs with a cast including Gladys Egan, a 1921 film directed by Oscar Apfel, and a 1931 film starring William Farnum as Joe Morgan and Tom Santschi as Simon Slade.
+Among its film adaptations was a 1910 silent film starring Frank H. Crane and Marie Eline (now lost), a 1913 adaptation by Lee Beggs with a cast including Gladys Egan, a 1921 film directed by Oscar Apfel, a 1926 film directed by Roy Calnek with an all-black cast including Charles Sidney Gilpin, and a 1931 film starring William Farnum as Joe Morgan and Tom Santschi as Simon Slade.